-To reset the number of failed user authentication attempts to zero without modifying the user's locked-out status, use the clear aaa local user fail-attempts command in privileged EXEC mode.
+To reset the number of failed user authentication attempts to zero without modifying the user locked-out status, use the clear aaa local user fail-attempts command in privileged EXEC mode.

-clear aaa local user authentication fail-attempts {username name | all} all Resets the failed-attempts counter to 0 for all users. name Specifies a specific username for which the failed-attempts counter is reset to 0. username Indicates that the following parameter is a username, for which the failed-attempts counter is reset to 0.
+[cluster exec] clear aaa local user authentication fail-attempts {username name | all} all Resets the failed-attempts counter to 0 for all users. cluster exec (Optional) In a clustering environment, enables you to issue the clear aaa local user authentication fail-attempts command in one unit and run the command in all the other units at the same time. name Specifies a specific username for which the failed-attempts counter is reset to 0. username Indicates that the following parameter is a username, for which the failed-attempts counter is reset to 0.